 A four non consecutive days course for high school teachers. through in-depth analysis of expository reading and writing, teachers will acquire knowledge of what it means to read and write rhetorically and the ways in which this approach promotes career and college readiness.
 Teachers from Grossmont Union High School District have priority registration for the cohort that begins in September.
 Grades 9-12.
 Learn more here!

-Transitional Kindergarten Deep Dives, grade TK
+Transitional Kindergarten Deep Dives, Grade TK

-Each of these offerings are designed specifically for Transitional Kindergarten (TK) teachers and are offered through out San Diego County.
+of these offerings are designed specifically for Transitional Kindergarten (TK) teachers and are offered through out San Diego County.
 These three-hour sessions target the early learning domains:

 - Literacy and Language